 When you work at an inbound marketing agency, you see a huge range of clients, industries, and personalities over the years.
-Most of the time, these campaigns run smoothly, with clients who understand how inbound is working to grow their business and partner with our agency to reach their goals year after year.
+Most of the time, the management of these marketing campaigns run smoothly, with clients who understand how inbound is working to grow their business and partner with our agency to reach their goals year after year.
 But sometimes, for many different reasons, we've seen campaigns that get derailed or never get off the ground the right way.
 If you're a business owner considering hiring an agency for your marketing efforts and want to avoid being a difficult client, here are some common pitfalls we've seen.

 Before the Campaign

 Inbound marketing is not a quick fix for your marketing needs.
 It takes time to grow elements like search engine rankings, organic traffic, email lists, and social media following.
 Any agency that sells you otherwise isn't being honest with you.
 When have our discovery calls with prospective clients, it's obvious who understands the time investment that inbound marketing needs to be successful and who wants everything right away.
 Statements like "we need to see ROI with inbound within 90 days" puts your agency in a position where they are scrambling to put together some kind of cheap results immediately, instead of taking the time to develop strategy and a process that will generate reliable results for years to come.
 Plus, this impatience may be a symptom of another pitfall to avoid...